Amy4bliss/Amy4bliss/README.md

 - ***Healthcare Data Analysis with Advanced Excel***: Performed an in-depth analysis of a USA hospital dataset focusing on seizure care providers in California.
 Utilized advanced Excel techniques to uncover patterns and provide recommendations for healthcare service improvements.

-- ***Stock Market Analysis***: Conducted a statistical analysis of stock prices, including descriptive analytics and linear regression, on datasets from S&P 500, Tesla, Apple, and Microsoft for the years 2018-2023.
+- ***Stock Market Analysis with Advanced Excel***: Conducted a statistical analysis of stock prices, including descriptive analytics and linear regression, on datasets from S&P 500, Tesla, Apple, and Microsoft for the years 2018-2023.
 This analysis provided valuable insights into market trends and investment opportunities.

 ### What Drives Me
 I'm fascinated by the power of data visualization to influence decision-making and strategy.
 There's nothing more satisfying than a well-crafted chart or graph that instantly conveys the underlying trends and truths of the data.